 Future Earth’s Global Risks Perceptions Initiative strives to capture and analyze the perceptions on global risks of different scientific communities.
 By bringing together multiple viewpoints on risks, this initiative aims to spark and inform a pluralistic dialogue around risks that draws on a diversity of experience and knowledge.

-Future Earth releases the Risks Perceptions Report 2020 which is the first edition of an annual report providing an overview of the global change scientists’ perceptions on global risks.
-This landmark report will provide an important opportunity to bring scientists’ voices into the global dialogue on risks.
+Read Future Earth’s Risks Perceptions Report 2020 – the first edition of an annual report providing an overview of the global change scientists’ perceptions on global risks.
+This landmark report provides an important opportunity to bring scientists’ voices into the global dialogue on risks.

 There is increasing recognition across multiple sectors of society that the global risks we face are increasingly complex, uncertain, and systemic.
 Understanding global risks is essential to effectively respond to and govern them.
 Future Earth’s Global Risks Perceptions Initiative strives to capture and analyze the perceptions on global risk of different scientific communities with the aim of sparking and informing a pluralistic dialogue around risks that draws on a diversity of experience and knowledge.
 Ultimately, we strive to enrich our understanding of risks through dialogue and move the global narrative towards solutions.

 How we perceive risk affects how we act on it.

 For this reason, it is critical that we accurately assess the full range of risks to humanity and the planet.
 Over the past 15 years, dialogues and framings of global risks have been strongly shaped by the World Economic Forum’s annual Global Risks Report, which surveys the global risk perceptions of world leaders from business, academic, and policy spheres.
 Yet, as global risks become increasingly complex and interrelated, our ability to accurately and legitimately appraise these risks requires a broadening of the communities assessing them.